mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

 References
 ==========

 ..
-[1] A. Yamamoto, Y. Kitamura and Y. Yamane, "Computational Efficiencies of Approximated Exponential Functions for Transport Calculations of the Characteristics Method." *Annals of Nuclear Energy*, **2**, pp. 1027-1037 (2004).
+[Yamamoto] A. Yamamoto, Y. Kitamura and Y. Yamane, "Computational Efficiencies of Approximated Exponential Functions for Transport Calculations of the Characteristics Method." *Annals of Nuclear Energy*, **2**, pp. 1027-1037 (2004).